-The days are getting shorter, the sun has lost most of its sting and the evenings are most certainly cooler.
+The daylight hours are shorter, the sun has lost most of its sting and the evenings are most certainly cooler.

 Actually they are cold, yes, the evenings are very cold !

-We don’t get snow on the Peninsula and but it is falling in the high country.
+We don’t get snow on the Peninsula but it is falling in the High Country.

-Ferments have slowed down and are developing a flavour that a slower ferment with cooler weather rewards us with.
+Ferments have slowed down and are developing a flavour that cooler weather rewards us with.

 Winter is traditionally a time when windows and doors spend more time closed to keep out the chill of winter.
 Cabbages are in season and the cooler kitchen temperature is perfect for a long slow fermenting sauerkraut.